-In fact, the use of coconut products as a whole have tripled since then, and has grown 5-fold for coconut oils.
+In fact, the use of coconut products as a whole has tripled since then and has grown 5-fold for coconut oils.
 This demand is expected to grow even further.

 Coconut producers project a 10% increase in coconut consumption in the next 3 years.
 Movie stars like Emma Stone, Gwyneth Paltrow, and Mandy Moore have spoken out publicly about their use of coconut in their diets and tout their use in their cosmetic routine, claiming that it helps their skin and energy.
 As part of the Paleo and Keto movements, people rely on many coconut products in lieu of grains and legumes.